What is the Pemulwuy Project?

 The Government has the same problem with public housing.
 There needs to be a “subsidy” from somewhere for affordable housing to be viable for the long-term.

-The AHC have taken the next step to create a business model which creates a diversification of income from the commercial component of the Pemulwuy project to FUND the affordable housing on the Block and beyond.
+The AHC have taken the next step to create a business model which creates a diversification of income from the commercial component of the Pemulwuy project to sustain the affordable housing on the Block and beyond.
 Our plans will allow us to break away from that vicious cycle of being dependent on the government.

 - Why is there student housing in the project?